ARomoH/Genetic-Algorithm/README.md

 - **mutationRate**: probability of one gen within a genome is changed by mutation method.
 - **uniformRate**: probability of one gen within a genome is inherited by its "father" or its "mother".

-Futhermore, it is necessary to define cost/fitness function depending on the problem that you want to solve.
+Futhermore, it is necessary to define cost/fitness function (in "INSERT YOUR CODE HERE" comments) depending on the problem that you want to solve.